Global Food Initiative

 For questions about the GFI Student Fellowship Program, email firstname.lastname@example.org.

 Research and Innovation Fellowship in Agriculture (RIFA) fellows spend two to six months working with partner organizations to address pressing agricultural development challenges having global impact.
 Originally funded by a grant from the U.S. Agency for International Development to UC Davis, RIFA is now receiving GFI support to scale the program.
 It will now include graduate-level scholars from all 10 UC campuses working under the mentorship of members of their faculty.
 Read more about the fellowships.

 As part of its Global Food Initiative, the university is looking inward, ensuring that its own students have food security, as it takes on the bigger issue of hunger around the world.

-Guided by the findings of an in-depth UC survey, President Janet Napolitano in July 2016 approved $3.3 million in new funding over the next two years to help students regularly access nutritious food on campus and off.
+Guided by the findings of an in-depth UC survey, then-President Janet Napolitano in July 2016 approved $3.3 million in new funding over the next two years to help students regularly access nutritious food on campus and off.

 The funding, which includes $151,000 for each of UC’s 10 campuses, is in addition to the $75,000 per campus that Napolitano allocated in 2015 to address the immediate challenges of ensuring that students have ready access to nutritious food, and reflects the UC Global Food Initiative goal of promoting a nutritious, sustainable food supply.